SerenityOS/serenity/Documentation/Kernel/GPUSubsystem.md

 To try to cope with the dire situation, the VBE (Video BIOS extensions) standard was created to help BIOS and operating system vendors to be able to get high resolution framebuffer from any hardware that complied to the standard.
-When UEFI came along, the vendors agreed to create the Graphics output protocol (known as UEFI GOP), to provide the same set of features that VBE had, but now is usable from 64-bit kernel code as long as the kernel didn't shutdown the UEFI services (which it really should do) after completing the boot process.
+When UEFI came along, the vendors agreed to create the GPU output protocol (known as UEFI GOP), to provide the same set of features that VBE had, but now is usable from 64-bit kernel code as long as the kernel didn't shutdown the UEFI services (which it really should do) after completing the boot process.